tobiashenn/image_board/README.md

 	ruby server.rb

-Browse to `http://localhost:4567`, create your account and start posting images!
+Browse to `http://localhost:4567`, create your account, and start posting images!